Jas0nHsu/Phishing-URL-Detector-with-Python/README.md

 # Phishing-URL-Detector-with-Python
+# Install in Linux

-Step-by-step Guide: Manual For Phishing Guard Detector
+Manual For Phishing Guard Detector

 Step 1: Create an account in VirusTotal and obtain your API key.